<

 Patrick Cantlay fist bumps after chipping in for eagle (0:22)

-Patrick Cantlay chips in for eagle as he and Sam Burns take a 2UP lead over Hideki Matsuyama and Sungjae Im at the President's Cup.
+Patrick Cantlay chips in for eagle as he and Sam Burns take a 2-up lead over Hideki Matsuyama and Sungjae Im at the Presidents Cup.
 (0:22)

 "Xander helped me read it," Cantlay said of his match winner in near darkness.
 "It was like a cup out with some speed, and a putt like that will make me sleep a little better tonight."

-Adam Scott, playing in his 11th Presidents Cup without ever being on the winning side, carried Taylor Pendrith to a 2-and-1 victory in foursomes over Brian Harman and Max Homa, the only International point in foursomes.
+Adam Scott, playing in his 11th Presidents Cup without ever being on the winning side, carried Taylor Pendrith to a 2-and-1 victory in the afternoon foursomes over Brian Harman and Max Homa, the only International point in foursomes.

 Si Woo Kim and Tom Kim won big over Keegan Bradley and Wyndham Clark in morning four-ball for the lone International victory.